-University of Oxford invites applications for Dreyfus-Weidenfeld Scholarship and Leadership Programme.
-Scholarships are open for postgraduate students from developing and emerging economies throughout Africa, Asia and South America.
-Scholarship covers 100% of University and college fees and a grant for living costs for the full duration of your fee liability for the agreed course.
-The application deadline is 6 or 20 January 2017, depending on your course.
+The University of Oxford invites applications for Dreyfus-Weidenfeld Scholarship and Leadership Programme.
+The studentships are open for postgraduate students from developing and emerging economies throughout Africa, Asia and South America.
+The scholarship covers 100% of University and college fees and a grant for living costs for the full duration of your fee liability for the agreed course.

-Course Level: Scholarships are available for pursuing full time graduate degree at University of Oxford.
+- Course Level: The studentships are available for pursuing a full-time graduate degree at the University of Oxford.

--Student should be able to demonstrate a connection between your subject of study and your longer-term career objectives, explaining how you see your professional work contributing to the improvement of public life in your country of origin or at a wider regional or international level.
-This scholarship seeks to support individuals who, following completion of their supported studies, will go on to actively engage in the chosen fields
+- A student should be able to demonstrate a connection between your subject of study and your longer-term career objectives, explaining how you see your professional work contributing to the improvement of public life in your country of origin or at a wider regional or international level.
+This scholarship seeks to support individuals who, following completion of their supported studies, will go on to actively engage in the chosen fields.

-How to Apply: In order to be considered for this scholarship, you must select the Weidenfeld-Hoffmann Scholarships and Leadership Programme in the University of Oxford Scholarships section of the University’s graduate application form and submit your application for graduate study by the relevant January deadline for your course (8 or 22 January 2017).
+How to Apply: In order to be considered for this application , you must select the Weidenfeld-Hoffmann Scholarships and Leadership Programme in the University of Oxford Scholarships section of the University’s graduate application form and submit your application for graduate study by the relevant January deadline for your course.
 You must also complete a Weidenfeld-Hoffmann Scholarships Questionnaire and upload it, together with your graduate application form, by the deadline.

 Application Deadline: January 2020